Home » Auto » What is Quadra Steering System or Four Wheel Steering System

 • Smaller turning corners and tight space drive at low speed.

-• Risk of hitting any barrier is greatly reduced.
+• The risk of hitting any barrier is greatly reduced.

 Feature Aspects of 4WS

-This innovative feature of steering system makes drive all wheels using a single steering actuator.
+This innovative feature of the steering system makes drive all wheels using a single steering actuator.

-By successfully implementing this feature will allow for the development of a four-wheel, steered power base with maximum flexibility, uncompromised static stability, front wheel and rear-wheel tracking, and excellent obstacle climbing capability.
+Successfully implementing this feature will allow for the development of a four-wheel, steered power base with maximum flexibility, uncompromised static stability, front-wheel and rear-wheel tracking, and excellent obstacle-climbing capability.

-The advanced system of the 4WS will work with the help or microprocessors.
+The advanced system of the 4WS will work with the help of microprocessors.
 This system utilizes an onboard computer to control and direct the turning left and right of the rear wheels.

 Conclusion

 The four-wheel steering is more advantageous over the conventional two-wheel steering system.
-The 4WS provide cornering capability, straight-line stability, very responsive steering, lane changing and low-speed drive.
+The 4WS provides cornering capability, straight-line stability, very responsive steering, lane changing, and low-speed drive.

 These systems are very complex and expensive.
-Currently, the cost of four-wheel steering system vehicle is more than conventional two steering system.
+Currently, the cost of a four-wheel steering system vehicle is more than a conventional two-steering system.

 Four-wheel steering is increasing in popularity and it is likely to come in more and more new vehicles.
 As the system becomes more common in the vehicle, the price of four-wheel steering systems will be dropped.

-That’s it, thanks for reading if you have a question on “four wheel steering system” ask in the comments.
-If you like this article please share with your friends.
+That’s it, thanks for reading if you have a question on the “four-wheel steering system” ask in the comments.
+If you like this article please share it with your friends.

 Images are from flickr.com